JayAma-XII/Milestone-1/README.md

 - **HTML5** – (structure)
 - **CSS3** – (styling)

-## External sources used
+## External Resources used
 - https://fonts.google.com/ (Source for all used fonts)
-- https://getbootstrap.com/docs/5.3/components/navbar/#nav (Source for the navigation bar)
+- https://getbootstrap.com/docs/5.3/components/navbar/#nav (For the navigation bar on every page)
+- https://getbootstrap.com/docs/5.3/components/carousel/ (For the image carousel on index.html)

 ## Features